6 Ways to Organize And Store Small Toys

 Playing with blocks, toy cars, and manipulatives is lots of fun and great for fine motor skills.
 But eventually you have to clear away the mess.

 Don't despair!
-Organizing small parts is easy - and fun? - when you are set up to succeed.
+Organizing small parts is easy - and part of the fun! - when you are set up to succeed.

 How to organize small toys